Counting geometric branches via the Frobenius map and $F$-nilpotent singularities: The Frobenius map and geometric branches

+The above calculation agrees with the fact that in any characteristic other than $2$, the completion of the nodal cubic curve at $(x,y)$ allows us to factor By \Cref{col:main corollary}, we get that the ring $k[x,y]/(y^2-x^3-x^2)$ is $F$-nilpotent if and only if the characteristic of $k$ is $2$ since it has an isolated singularity at $(x,y)$.

-\begin{srmk} Geometric unibranchedness does not characterize $F$-nilpotence in general.
-Any normal local domain with a separably closed residue field must be geometrically unibranched, but need not be $F$-nilpotent.
-For a particular example, let $k$ be a separably closed field of prime characteristic $p$ and let $R=k[[x,y,z]]/(x^2+y^3+z^7+xyz)$.
+\begin{srmk} The property of being geometrically unibranched does not characterize $F$-nilpotence in general.
+Any normal local domain with a separably closed residue field must be geometrically unibranched but need not be $F$-nilpotent.
+For a particular example, let $k$ be a separably closed field of prime characteristic $p$ and let $R=k[|x,y,z|]/(x^2+y^3+z^7+xyz)$.
 Then $R$ is an $F$-injective normal local domain but is not $F$-nilpotent (as it is not $F$-rational).

-Further note that since $R$ is not $F$-nilpotent, clearly $0^*_{H^1_\mfm(R)}\neq 0^F_{H^1_\mfm(R)}$ while $R$ is geometrically unibranched.
+Further note that since $R$ is not $F$-nilpotent, the modules $0^*_{H^2_\mfm(R)}$ and $0^F_{H^2_\mfm(R)}$ are not equal while $R$ is geometrically unibranched.
 So, the formula to count the number of geometric branches does not immediately extend to higher dimensions.
-It would be interesting to find an extension of our formula for local rings of higher dimensions in positive characteristic. \end{srmk}
+It would be interesting to find an extension of our formula for local rings of higher dimensions. \end{srmk}